SonnyMonroe/mit-2025-hackathon/readme.md

 docker start lnbits-mutiny-1  # should take ~20 secs to startup
 ```
 - Head back to localhost:8000, enter the `usr` id.
+    - this might work automatically with your browser saving your login credentials
+    - but it's worth practicing
 - Verify the wallet you named is still showing.

 #### Debug if nec.